Amiga programming languages: Brief list of languages available on Amiga

-Other languages: Forth (JForth), FORTRAN, Amiga Logo, Oberon, Perl 5, Ruby, Amiga E, FALSE, PortablE, Python (AmigaPython), REBOL, ARexx, Scheme (SCM, Gambit, UMB Scheme, SIOD), GNU C++, Modula-2, Benchmark Modula 2, Eiffel, Java (JAmiga), Draco, and ML (Caml Light).
+Other languages: Forth (JForth and Multi-Forth), FORTRAN, Amiga Logo, Oberon, Perl 5, Ruby, Amiga E, FALSE, PortablE, Python (AmigaPython), REBOL, ARexx, Scheme (SCM, Gambit, UMB Scheme, SIOD), GNU C++, Modula-2, Benchmark Modula 2, Eiffel, Java (JAmiga), Draco, and ML (Caml Light).

 Descriptions of some languages

 ABasiC was developed by MetaComCo and was bundled with AmigaOS 1.0 and 1.1.

 AmigaOS 1.2 and 1.3 came bundled with AmigaBASIC (and a complete manual), which other than also being a BASIC dialect, was not related to ABasic.
 AmigaBASIC was the only programming language (and the only tool) made by Microsoft for the Amiga computer.
 Its best feature was the lack of numbering lines of code, which was the first attempt in 1985/1986 to create a new approach in BASIC programming.
 Microsoft then added this feature to all its development language tools.
 As AmigaBASIC was bundled with so many Amigas it was one of the most common used language in the early years.

 Because Commodore wanted to save money, an update was never made for AmigaBasic.
 Due to its vast number of known bugs and limitations it was immediately discarded by professional developers in favour of other programming languages such as GFA BASIC, Aztec C, Lattice C, and then AMOS.
 These bugs and limitations included: